drenn08/rock-rankers-api/docs/index.md

 ## Get started

-Follow this tutorial to learn how to do a one-time setup of your rock-rankers environment.
+Ready to explore more?
+Follow this tutorial to set up your rock-rankers environment.

 * [rock-rankers environment set-up](./Tutorials/rock-rankers-environment-set-up.md)